Inspired: Jonah Hill

 - Words Grailed Team

 Yes, we know.
 Jonah Hill's style acumen is excessively well-documented.
-Our own brand director even threw a couple of parties in his honor—one of which Hill actually attended!
-And yet, more than half-way through 2019, nearly a year since Vanity Fair inducted Hill into the fit-hall-of-fame (aka its best dressed list), his sartorial efforts still merit discussion.
+Grailed’s former-brand director, Lawrence Schlossman, even threw a couple of parties in his honor—one of which Hill actually attended!
+And yet, as we approach the end of 2020, more than a year since Vanity Fair inducted Hill into the fit-hall-of-fame (aka its best dressed list), his sartorial efforts still merit discussion.

 Before starring in Palace store opening videos and tucking a Phoenix Suns basketball jersey into his jeans simply to stunt on paparazzi, Hill's fashion interest was quietly percolating.
 Born in Los Angeles' Cheviot Hills neighborhood, Hill's costume designer mother and musician accountant father introduced Hill to the charms of Hollywood life early.
 Yet, Hill still felt alienated—in part due to his weight—and only truly began to express himself between the ages of 12-13, when he started to frequent and eventually work at a local skate shop—an experience which directly influenced Mid90s.
 Around the same time Hill discovered brands like Shorty's and Girl skateboards, he officially broke into the movie business.
 High school friends Rebecca and Jake Hoffman introduced Hill to their father—Dustin, obviously—who helped him land a bit part in David O. Russell's I Heart Huckabees.
 A few lines transformed into an entire scene and seemingly overnight Hill landed the lead in Judd Apatow's 2007 magnum opus, Superbad.
 The millennial answer to Animal House, Superbad instantly transformed Hill to comedy royalty.
 Yet, the actor felt trapped within the confines of the "overweight best friend," trope.
 At 23, Hill was already a superstar, yet many projects were simply considered off-limits.
 Hill's style during this period was, as you could imagine, nothing to write home about.
 Rather than stick to his laurels, the young actor looked outside the comedy genre, first with production and eventually exploring drama, a category which he surprisingly excelled in.
 Within a few short years, Hill earned himself two Supporting Actor Oscar nominations, was working with A-list directors including Gus Van Sant and Martin Scorsese and signed on for his directorial debut.
 Sporting a slimmer physique—and clearly much more comfortable with his role in the film industry—Hill began to express himself off-screen as well.